mikecinnamon/MLearning/[ML-23] Example - Fake news detection.md

 memory usage: 789.2+ KB
 ```

-With the method `.describe()`, we create a summary for the length of titles and texts.
+With the method `.describe()`, we create a summary for the length (number of characters) of titles and texts.
 This shows that some of the articles should be filtered out if the detection were to be based on the text (homework).

 ```
 In [5]: pd.concat([df['title'].str.len().describe(), df['text'].str.len().describe()], axis=1)